-Freddy, played by Damon Herriman, is Ray’s boss.
-He runs his business out of a strip joint, and is a guy that people go to if they need a hit put on someone or a debt collected.
-He feeds these jobs to Ray or one of his other contractors for a set fee.
-For Ray, Freddy is equal parts boss, friend, and father trying to calm his teenage son.
+Freddy is Ray’s boss.
+He runs his business out of a strip joint and is a guy that people go to if they need a hit put on someone, or a debt collected; feeding these jobs through to Ray or one of his other contractors for a set fee.
+For Ray, Freddy is in equal parts boss, friend, and father trying to calm his teenage son.

-Damon Herriman says, “It’s very easy to get off side with Ray, but Freddy can get away with most things.
-Freddy feels protective of Ray, and protected by Ray, but he’s also a little on edge at all times because he knows Ray has a hair trigger temper.
+Damon Herriman, the actor who portrays Freddy, says: “It’s very easy to get off side with Ray, but Freddy can get away with most things.
+Freddy feels protective of Ray and protected by Ray, but he’s also a little on edge always because he knows Ray has a hair trigger temper.
 Freddy is constantly trying to make sure that Ray stays calm.”

-Herriman also works extensively in the US.
-His American film credits include Gore Verbinksi’s The Lone Ranger, J. Edgar opposite Leonardo DiCaprio; Redbelt directed by David Mamet and House of Wax.
-On US television, he is best known for his recurring role as “Dewey Crowe” in the critically acclaimed FX series, Justified opposite Timothy Olyphant.
-His other American television credits include the recurring role of “Mr. Jones” in CBS’ Vegas opposite Dennis Quaid, Breaking Bad, Almost Human, Wilfred, CSI, The Unit, Cold Case, the Vince Gilligan police drama for CBS; Battle Creek, Incorporated and Scorpion for CBS.
-His series regular roles include the Starz cable drama, Flesh and Bone, which earned a Golden Globe nomination for Best Limited Series or Motion Picture Made for Television) and Quarry for Cinemax.
+On American television, Herriman is best known for his recurring role as “Dewey Crowe” in the critically acclaimed FX series Justified, also starring Timothy Olyphant.
+Other U.S. television credits include a recurring role in CBS’ Vegas, opposite Dennis Quaid, Breaking Bad, Wilfred, The Unit, Cold Case and the Vince Gilligan police drama Battle Creek.
+His series regular roles include the Starz cable drama Flesh and Bone, which received a 2016 Golden Globe® nomination for Best Limited Series or Motion Picture Made for Television, and Quarry for Cinemax.